Postdoctoral Research Assistant, School of Biological and Chemical Sciences

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-The closing date for applications is 19 August 2019.
-Interviews will be held shortly thereafter.
+The closing date for applications is 3 November 2019.
+Interviews are expected to be held shortly thereafter.

 Valuing Diversity & Committed to Equality